rust-lang/rfcs/text/0000-unsafe-block-in-unsafe-fn.md

 This new warning will likely fire for the vast majority of `unsafe fn` out there.

+Many `unsafe fn` are actually rather short (no more than 3 lines) and will likely end up just being one large `unsafe` block.
+This change would make such functions less ergonomic to write.

 # Rationale and alternatives
 [rationale-and-alternatives]: #rationale-and-alternatives